NCATS-Tangerine/smartBag/README.md

 ### Annotate

-The smartBag tool chain lets data stewards (optimally) or consumers (pragmatically) semantically annotate their data sources.
+The smartBag tool chain lets data stewards (optimally) or consumers (pragmatically) semantically annotate their data sources using Research Object (RO) conventions.
 Use JSON-LD contexts to specify the identifiers and ontologies describing tabular data. smartBag integrates the Bagit suite of conventions with the [Data Translator](https://ncats.nih.gov/translator).

 ### Generate